William de Warenne, 5th Earl of Surrey

-William de Warenne, 5th Earl of Surrey (born 1160s-1170s, died 27 May 1240) was the son of Hamelin de Warenne and Isabel, daughter of William de Warenne, 3rd Earl of Surrey.
+William de Warenne, 5th Earl of Surrey (born 1160s–1170s, died 27 May 1240) was the son of Isabel de Warenne, 4th Countess of Surrey (suo jure) and Hamelin de Warenne.
 His father Hamelin granted him the manor of Appleby, North Lincolnshire.

 Origins

 Although he spent most of his life in England he was raised in Normandy.
 In 1194 William de Warenne was one of those who with Richard I of England licensed the reopening of tournament circuits in England.
-Through his grandfather Geoffrey Plantagenet, Count of Anjou he was cousin to kings John, Richard, and uncle to king Henry III.
-His father Hamelin de Warenne was actually an illegitimate son of Geoffrey Plantagenet who married Isabel de Warenne and adopted the surname.
+Through his grandfather Geoffrey Plantagenet, Count of Anjou he was cousin to kings Richard and John, and uncle to king Henry III.
+His father Hamelin de Warenne was son of Geoffrey Plantagenet who married Isabel de Warenne and adopted the surname.
 Therefore, he inherited royal connections through his paternal line and the Earldom of Surrey through his maternal line, a very powerful combination.
 De Warenne was present at the coronation of John, King of England on 27 May 1199.
 When Normandy was lost to the French in 1204 he lost his Norman holdings (in 1202 he was lieutenant of Gascony), but John recompensed him with lordship over the important towns of Grantham and Stamford.
-Such generous grants were not surprising for a royal cousin who posed no threat to the throne.
+Such generous grants were not surprising for a royal cousin who posed no threat to the throne and as his sister Adela de Warenne was one of John's mistresses.

 Tournament

-Based on an example letter which was likely copied from a real letter he was in correspondence with William de Forz, 3rd Earl of Albemarle who he considered a great knight and whom he wanted to join his tournament team some time between 1210 and 1240.
+Based on an example letter, which was likely copied from a real letter, he was in correspondence with William de Forz, 3rd Earl of Albemarle whom he considered a great knight and whom he wanted to join his tournament team some time between 1210 and 1240.
 The letter reads: